-How the School met the Reef
+How the school met the reef

-During my Masters, a call was made for applications by the Wageningen University and Research in the Netherlands.
-Their unique program; Student Challenge on Nature-based Solutions, paved the way to make my conservation dreams come true.
-I managed to team up with four other young Sri Lankan activists who shared the same passion for nature and corals.
-They are ;Palindi Kalubowila, Chamil Karunathilaka, Bhagya Jayasundara and Pathumini Jayamanne.
+Following a call for applications by the Wageningen University and research-led Student Challenge on Nature-based Solutions, I managed to team up and join hands with four other young Sri Lankan activists who shared the same passion for nature and corals: Palindi Kalubowila, Chamil Karunathilaka, Bhagya Jayasundara and Pathumini Jayamanna.
 We wanted to merge the two concepts of ocean literacy and restoration, and hence “The School meets the Reef” was born.
-Our team was mentored by Marine Ecologist; Cas Digens who represented Arcadis.

 A picture containing outdoor, person, ground, person